TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Service

 * (Financial Data, 2024) Data source service
+* (2024, Service, Game, Social Media, 20240630) VR Travel: Pyramid.
+(As a social media we could add features like Bilibili - allowing people leaving "location"-tagged messages in the virtual enviroment).
+This could be either a (lightweight) mobile app (we can do it as pre-rendered 360 images like Riven), or a desktop game.

 ## Software

 * (2019, 2022) Spreadsheet: Object-oriented, functional programmable spreadsheet application.
 Partly implemented in [Parcel](https://github.com/Charles-Zhang-Parcel) - but we actually want a GUI interface that's much just like Excel<!--What about programmability?-->.
 The core problem we try to solve is to enable named variables and named table ranges and enforce strongly-typed and safe references.
 For GUI framework, we should clearly use Qt for efficiency and cross-platform portability.
 * (2019/2018, 2024) Social Media (Gravity, downgraded): Community Building on GIS scale - Map chat. (idea from) Waze Map has those interesting icons - that reminds me of the fun of such a map based social media platform.
 People can join channels and decide when where for how long they post information.
 The platform is just a map.
 It's like Twitter but with an (arbitrary, not necessarily GPS located) pin.

+## Software/VR/Content

+* (2016, 2024) Full VR (Only) Modler and Layout Engine (Like Minecraft, or Godot, unlike Blender or anything else): first person walkable exepriecen.
+This is VERY technicallt challenging orneven impossiblenwith current technology/rendering efficiency.
+* (2024) VR Taichi/Dance: One dance/series per game.
+Full room scale with a single enviroment.
+Character model required (for in-game) matching.
+Background just half-modeled environment (like Oculus Meta room), single character.
+Maybe offer playback options.
+Room size factor: 3x3m/5x5m.
+Single no annotation/speaking playvack, voice annotation, text annotation, etc.
+* (2024) Programming tutorialz but fully recorded in VR.

+## Mobile Apps

+* (2024, Development) Android doesn't have a functional Git/Github tool that can check out/clone things on Android (e.g. for Godot projects).

 ## Solution